Reverse Mortgage Calculator

 What is a reverse mortgage?

-A reverse mortgage (HECM) is an FHA-insured loan that lets homeowners 62 and older tap their home equity without monthly mortgage payments.
-Instead of you paying the lender, the lender pays you.
-The loan balance grows over time and is repaid — typically from the home sale — when you move, sell, or pass away.
+A reverse mortgage, or HECM, is an FHA-insured loan for homeowners age 62 and older that lets you borrow against home equity without required monthly mortgage payments.
+Instead of paying the lender each month, the loan balance typically increases over time and is repaid when the home is sold or no longer your primary residence.

 How much can I get from a reverse mortgage?